suffolklibraries/sljekyll/_libraries/bungay-library.md

 branch-scan-to-email: y
 branch-room-hire: /libraries/room-hire/bungay-library
 breadcrumb: y
+branch-other-facilities: "<ul>
+                          <li>Foodbank collection point throughout the year.</li>
-branch-other-facilities: "Memory Christmas tree supplied by local funeral directors Rosedale.
-Write on a tag in memory of a loved one and hang it on the tree."
+                          <li>Memory Christmas tree supplied by local funeral directors Rosedale.
+Write on a tag in memory of a loved one and hang it on the tree.</li>
+                          </ul>"
 ---